grendio/XBottomSheet/README.md

 ### Android

+## Known issues/difficulties

+- If you add this controll with **GMSMapView** or other similar feature that has its own gesture management it is possible to prevent XBottomSheet to trigger the **PanGesture** method, even if it registers it.
+For GMSMapView, the fix is to have "**mapView.Settings.ConsumesGesturesInView = false;**", where mapView is your GMSMapView object.

 ## Conclusion

 ### If you have a question or a suggestion, please add an issue and we'll discuss over it.
 We're open to respond, add new features, fine tune our solutions or, last, but most important, to fix bugs/problems that you encounter.